skadistats/skadi/README.md

 Currently, skadi:

 * **parses 100% of replay data correctly**
-* creates and uses state containers for entities based off of entity 'baselines'
+* **has a friendly api for random access of full entity data**
 * scaffolds all known 'user messages' (ex. particle management, combat log, chat, and more)

 It does not yet:

 * relate all the different kinds of data in a replay coherently
-* have an api for getting at data in a developer-friendly way
 * have adequate testing or optimization
+* parse user messages or game events

 Skadi will likely continue to change in terms of the API.

 Usage
 =====

-I am unable to provide instructions at this time, but to run skadi you will need the following libraries:
+I am unable to provide instructions at this time, but to run skadi you will need the following libraries *and* python bindings:

 * protobuf (the bedrock of the whole implementation)
 * snappy (a quick compression library used to compress some replay data)

+There is an additional python-only dependency:

+* bitstring

 Attribution
 ===========